Oriental scops owl

-The oriental scops owl (Otus sunia) is a species of scops owl found in eastern and southern Asia.
+The oriental scops owl (Otus sunia) is a scops owl species native to South and Southeast Asia.

 Description

-This is a small, variably plumaged, yellow-eyed owl with ear-tufts which are not always erect.
+The oriental scops owl is a small, variably plumaged, yellow-eyed owl with ear-tufts which are not always erect.
 It can be distinguished from the collared scops owl by its whitish scapular stripe, well-marked underparts, and lack of pale collar.
 There are two colour morphs, grey and rufous; intermediate forms also occur.
 Sexes are similar in appearance.
 Individuals may freeze with eyes half-closed when disturbed.
 The species has a repeated liquid call sounding like "tuk tok torok".
+Adults have higher-pitched calls than juveniles.

 Distribution and habitat

-The species has an extremely wide distribution across eastern and southern Asia, and is found in dry deciduous forests from Russia to Thailand.
-The owl nests in holes in trees during February–April.
+The oriental scops owl has an extremely wide distribution across eastern and southern Asia and inhabits dry deciduous forests from Russia to Thailand.
+The owl nests in holes in trees, especially Mahua trees, during February to April.